cybnity/foundation/implementations-line/README.md

 Any implementation component can be categorized as a **Technical Service** (implementation code executing a behavior, or implementation of a system client as adapter implementation module) or as a **Integration API** (when exposing a CYBNITY API exposed to other systems as an input/output point via a standardized protocol).

-## Share Infrastructure Services
+### Shared Infrastructure Services
 For example, the infrastructure implementation modules allow to manage the dependency with common systems reused (e.g based on open source and/or proprietary partners software instances) into a CYBNITY solution architecture deployment.
 ![image](mpp-infrastructure-systems-stack.png)

+### Common Transversal Components
-Example of common event-based principles using a common infrastructure library regarding generic event:
+Example of common event-based principles using a common infrastructure library regarding generic event.
 ![image](mvf-event-based-architecture.png)